 Stop Collection Calls for Good

 As long as you have outstanding debt, you’ll probably continue getting calls from collections agencies.
-A cease and desist letter may end calls from one particular debt collector, but collections accounts often are switched between agencies, so you’ll keep being contacted about the debt until it’s taken care of.
+A cease and desist letter may end calls from one particular debt collector.
+However, since collections accounts often are sold or assigned to new agencies, there's a chance you’ll keep being contacted about the debt until it’s taken care of.

 Get Approved for Credit Cards and Loans